Suspension and Steering Repair in Franklin, TN

 Shocks and Struts Service

+Shocks and struts help control movement and keep the ride stable.
 Signs of worn shocks or struts include:

-• Excessive bouncing after bumps
+- Excessive bouncing after bumps

-• Vehicle dipping forward when braking
+- Vehicle dipping forward when braking

-• Vehicle leaning during turns
+- Vehicle leaning during turns

-• Uneven tire wear
+- Uneven tire wear

-• Rough ride
+- Rough ride

-• Fluid leaking from shock or strut assemblies
+- Fluid leaking from assemblies

-Ball Joints, Control Arms, and Bushings
+Ball Joints, Control Arms & Bushings

-When these components wear out, you may notice clunking noises, poor handling, uneven tire wear, or alignment problems.
+These parts help connect and support your suspension system.
+When they wear out, you may notice clunking noises, poor handling, uneven tire wear, or alignment problems.
 In some cases, worn parts can affect safety.

 Our technicians can inspect these components and help identify whether they are loose, worn, cracked, or damaged.

-Tie Rods and Steering Components
+Tie Rods & Steering Components

+Tie rods help transfer steering input to the wheels.
 Signs of tie rod or steering component problems include:

-• Loose steering feel
+- Loose steering feel

-• Clunking while turning
+- Clunking while turning

-• Uneven front tire wear
+- Uneven front tire wear

-• Vehicle pulling
+- Vehicle pulling

-• Steering wheel vibration
+- Steering wheel vibration

-• Poor alignment stability
+- Poor alignment stability

 If your steering feels loose or your vehicle does not track straight, schedule service with Auto Clinic of Franklin.

-Suspension, Steering, and Tire Wear
+Suspension, Steering & Tire Wear

 Wheel Alignment and Handling Problems